rosalindfranklininstitute/3DTetrisGen/paper.md

 # Summary

-Pokemoinoes is a toy model for creation of 3D Volumes containing geometrical objects for applications in computer vision.
+Pokemoinoes is a toy model for creation of 3D Volumes containing geometrical objects (polyominoes) for applications in computer vision.

 # Statement of need